 How To Upgrade And Utilize Space In Your Home That You Already Have

-Need more space in your home but aren't ready, or able, to invest in an expensive addition?
+Need more space in your home but you aren't ready, or able, to invest in an expensive addition?
 The answer may be right under your feet.
 By remodeling your basement, you can expand your current living area and, oftentimes, spend far less than an addition would cost.
-With proper planning and design, you could have that brand new home office you need, a larger laundry room, a media room, a home gym or even a playroom for the kids.
-Here are 10 tips for remodeling your basement to help you get started.
+With proper planning and design, you could have that brand new home office you need, a larger laundry room, a family hang-out space, a media room, a home gym or even a homework room just for the kids.
+Here are 14 tips to help you get started with your basement remodeling project.

 1. Work With A Professional Remodeling Firm

 Your first step should be to find a reputable remodeling firm.
 Do your research.
-Ask your friends and coworkers whom they used.
+Ask your friends and coworkers about remodeling firms that they have used.
 Were they satisfied with the builder's quality of work?
-Did the builder act as a trusted partner throughout project?
-Did they quickly address and remedy any issues that arose during the process?
+Did the builder act as a trusted partner throughout process?
+Did they quickly address and remedy any issues that arose during their projects?

 2. Evaluate Your Basement For Structural Deficiencies